christie-nhs-data-science/DQMaRC/README.rst

 License
 -------

-DQMaRC is licensed under the MIT License.
+DQMaRC is licensed under the Open Government License v3 and MIT Licenses.
 See the ``LICENSE`` file for more details.

 Acknowledgments
 ---------------